-Tell me more about what you do at UMB.
+Tell me about what you do at UMB.

-I am a senior vice president and commercial loan officer for UMB Bank Arizona.
-I was lucky to find my passion early on in life and started my banking career in high school as a bank teller.
-My career path is unusual.
-I’ve spent my entire post-college career at UMB Bank and recently celebrated my 15th anniversary.
-I joined UMB Bank’s Management Rotation Program just one month after graduating college and was able to gain exposure and experience in various departments within the bank before joining the commercial team in Arizona.
+I am a senior vice president and commercial loan officer for UMB Bank in the Arizona market.
+I was lucky to find my passion early in life and started my banking career in high school as a bank teller.
+My career path is unusual, as I’ve spent my entire post-college career at UMB Bank and recently celebrated 17 years here.
+I joined UMB Bank’s Management Rotation Program just one month after graduating college and was able to gain exposure and experience in various departments within the bank before joining the commercial team.

-What do you feel is your greatest accomplishment during your 15 years with UMB?
+What do you feel is your greatest accomplishment during your time with UMB?

-Tell us about a moment that provided you clarity about your passion.
+Tell us about a moment that provided clarity about your passion.

 What causes or organizations are you most passionate about?